gazala1234/CRUD-using-CI/README.md

 # CRUD-using-CI
-A simple CRUD (Create, Read, Update and Delete) application usig CodeIgniter 3.
+A simple CRUD (Create, Read, Update and Delete) application using CodeIgniter 3.